tpaschalis/patron/docs/clients/Clients.md

 **Third-party dependencies**
 github.com/streadway/amqp v0.0.0-20180315184602-8e4aba63da9f

-## GRPC
+## gRPC
-The GRPC client initiates a client connection to a given target while injecting a `UnaryInterceptor` to integrate tracing capabilities.
+The gRPC client initiates a client connection to a given target while injecting a `UnaryInterceptor` to integrate tracing capabilities.
 By default, this is a non-blocking connection and users can pass in any number of [`grpc.DialOption`](https://github.com/grpc/grpc-go/blob/master/dialoptions.go) arguments to configure its behavior.

 **Third-party dependencies**
 google.golang.org/grpc v1.27.1